iip-ecosphere/platform/platform/support/support.aas/README.md

 This component also introduces basic identity support, i.e., identity tokens and security certificates.
 The realization is extensible, i.e., we provide a simple basic mechanism for local YAML files, but more complex mechanisms may be added as JSL extensions.

-The structure of an identity YAML file (must be resolvable as `identityStore.yml` on the classpath) is
+The structure of an identity YAML file (must be resolvable as `identityStore.yml` or as fallback `identityStore-test.yml` if the original one shall not be committed on the classpath or for development also in `src/main/resource` or `src/test/resources`) is

     name: <String>
     identities: